istio/istio.io/content/docs/examples/wip/tutorial/single/index.md

 ---
 title: Run a single microservice locally
-overview: Work on a single microservice, on a local developer machine.
+overview: Learn how to work on a single service on your local machine.
 weight: 10
 ---